 Day 9: Curi-Cancha Reserve + Monteverde Art House

-Start at the “Million Dollar Tree,” a wild avocado tree known for attracting quetzals.
+Be sure to stop at the “Million Dollar Tree,” a wild avocado tree known for attracting quetzals.

 Brilliantly red and green colored bird is the Resplendent Quetzal, one of the most sought after birds of Costa Rica.